 I'm Justin Johnson.
 I Build Things.

-Twenty years in biotech.
-Executive Director at a global pharma company.
+Two decades in biotech.
+I went from the lab to running large data and AI teams.
 Strategy meetings, stakeholder management, roadmaps.
-Meaningful work that helps get medicines to patients.
+Real work that helps get medicines to patients.

 But that's not who I am.